Scott Bizar

-Scott B. Bizar is the founder of Fantasy Games Unlimited, a game publisher which contracts writers and artists that work primarily on role-playing games.
+Scott B. Bizar is the founder of Fantasy Games Unlimited, a game publisher that contracts writers and artists who work primarily on role-playing games.

 Career

-Scott Bizar founded his game company Fantasy Games Unlimited (FGU) after being dissatisfied with games from TSR such as Dungeons & Dragons (1974) and Warriors of Mars (1974).
-The first two products from the company were the man-to-man miniatures combat game system Gladiators (1975) by Hugh McGowan, and Royal Armies of the Hyborean Age (1975), the first wargame to take place in the world of Conan, which was co-designed by Lin Carter who was roommates with Bizar.
-Bizar met Edward E. Simbalist and Wilf K. Backhaus at Gen Con IX in 1976, and he was interested in their role-playing game Chevalier they had brought with them but decided not to sell to TSR; Bizar helped get their game published over the next year as Chivalry & Sorcery, the first role-playing game from FGU.
-Bizar wanted a new science-fiction roleplaying game to be one of the flagships for FGU by the late 1970s, and contracted with Simbalist and Phil McGregor to develop this game, which was published in 1980 as Space Opera.
-During the process, Bizar never met Simbalist or McGregor, or A. Mark Ratner, and the project was completed over more than two years entirely by correspondence.
-Bizar began getting the rights to product lines in the early 1980s from publishers that had gone out of business, which brought Bushido and Aftermath! to FGU in 1981.
-FGU purchased the rights to Swordbearer from its publisher Heritage USA, and also bought the old stock of the game because Bizar considered this a necessary part of a deal like that; FGU published their own edition in 1985.
-Bizar was looking into new locations for FGU in 1987 that could lower his warehousing costs, and decided to move to Arizona where his friend Rick Loomis and his company Flying Buffalo were located.
-Bizar initially rented office and warehouse space in Tempe, but since FGU was having difficulties Bizar worked as a car salesman and then a school teacher.
-His parents were running Waterloo game stores in New York, and Bizar wanted to continue with the hobbyist industry so he used some of their stock to open a Waterloo game store in Gilbert, Arizona; the offices and warehouse for FGU were soon moved to his store.
-Bizar opened a second store in Phoenix, Arizona, but an employee at the Gilbert store used his name to get credit cards and bank accounts, offering the Waterloo stores as collateral; this massive fraud cost Bizar money as did the lawsuits that came from it, and Bizar ultimately closed the Phoenix store in 1996.
-Bizar had been reprinting some older books from FGU, while also preparing new books to be published, but he stopped publishing because of the fraud.
+Scott Bizar founded Fantasy Games Unlimited (FGU) after he became dissatisfied with games from TSR such as Dungeons & Dragons (1974) and Warriors of Mars (1974).
+Its first two products were man-to-man miniatures combat game systems Gladiators (1975), and Royal Armies of the Hyborean Age (1975), the first to take place in the world of Conan and co-designed by his roommate Lin Carter.

+Bizar met Edward E. Simbalist and Wilf K. Backhaus at Gen Con IX in 1976.
+He was interested in their role-playing game Chevalier which they decided not to sell to TSR; Bizar helped get their game published over the next year as Chivalry & Sorcery, the first role-playing game from FGU.

+Bizar wanted a new science-fiction roleplaying game to be one of the flagships for FGU by the late 1970s, and contracted with Simbalist and Phil McGregor to develop one.
+It was published in 1980 as Space Opera.
+During the process, Bizar never met Simbalist, McGregor, or A. Mark Ratner; the project was completed over more than two years entirely by correspondence.

+In the early 1980s, Bizar obtained the rights to product lines from publishers that had gone out of business, acquiring Bushido and Aftermath! from Phoenix Games in 1981.
+FGU purchased the rights to Swordbearer from its publisher Heritage USA, and also bought the old stock of the game; FGU published their own edition in 1985.

+Bizar looked into new locations for FGU in 1987 that could lower his warehousing costs, and decided to move to Arizona where his friend Rick Loomis and his company Flying Buffalo were located.
+Bizar initially rented office and warehouse space in Tempe, but since FGU was having difficulties, Bizar worked as a car salesman and a school teacher.
+His parents were running Waterloo game stores in New York.
+Bizar wanted to continue with the hobbyist industry, so he used some of their stock to open a Waterloo game store in Gilbert, Arizona; the offices and warehouse for FGU soon moved there.
+Bizar opened a second store in Phoenix, Arizona, but an employee at the Gilbert store used his name to get credit cards and bank accounts, offering the Waterloo stores as collateral; this fraud cost Bizar money as did the accompanying lawsuits.
+Bizar closed the Phoenix store in 1996.
+Bizar had been reprinting some older books from FGU, while also preparing new books, but he stopped publishing because of the fraud.